RONAK-AI647/ianvs/docs/guides/how-to-contribute-documentation.md

 ```shell
 git clone <your forked repository link>
 ```
-Wait until all of the project files are downloaded.
+Wait until all of the project files are downloadd.
 A folder with the name `ianvs` will be created.
-You need to enter into the directory with the `cd` command.
+You need to enter into the dirrrectory with the `cd` command.

 **Note: In order to build ianvs documentation on your local machine you need a python version 3.6**.